Artificial Intelligence Engineering (Human-Centered Artificial Intelligence), MS

 | Session A/C | In Person | Rolling |

 Human systems engineers with a background in AI can pursue opportunities in a variety of fields to develop, customize and apply AI systems and tools while taking ethical and societal considerations into account.
-These skills can be applied to industries including:
+These skills can be applied to areas such as:

 - human-robot teaming